helix-collective/hx-terraform/docs/hx-deploy-tool.md

 # hx-deploy-tool

-This repository is commonly used with the hx-deploy-tool, a deployment automation tool
+This repository is commonly used with camus2, a deployment automation tool

 ## Releasing a build